 The Bose Soundbar 300 has incredible wireless playback support.
 You can wirelessly stream audio from your phone or tablet to the bar.

 The Bose Smart Soundbar 300 has a simple interface.
-There's a small light under the microphone icon to let you know whether the microphone and voice assistant is enabled or disabled.
+There's a small light under the microphone icon to let you know whether the microphone and voice assistant are enabled or disabled.
 There's another light underneath the 'Active' button.
 This light changes colors depending on the bar's functions, including whether you're in setup mode, recovery mode, or if there's no internet connection available.

-The Bose Soundbar 300 has built-in support for Amazon Alexa and Google Assistant.
+The Bose Smart Soundbar 300 has built-in support for Amazon Alexa and Google Assistant.
 According to the manual, you can access the voice assistants even when the bar is turned off.
 You can also mute the microphone if you don't want them to listen to you.